CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.1 General Server.md

 #### SYS.1.1.A8 Regular backup

-Data backups MUST be made prior to installation and extensive configuration changes, as well as at fixed intervals.
+Data backups MUST be made prior to installations and extensive configuration changes, as well as at fixed intervals.
 These MUST allow you to restore the data stored on the server.
 In virtual environments, SHOULD check if the system backup can be realized by snapshot mechanisms of the virtualization environment.

 #### SYS.1.1.A9 Use of virus protection programs